 Kids today are growing up in a dizzying world of technology.
 Even if they’re not accessing the internet on smartphones, tablets, and laptops at home, they’re likely using them at school.
 And although their devices can be powerful tools, they can also create problems.

-A technology contract is a great way to collaborate with your family on rules around using devices and accessing the internet.
-It can help make sure the whole family is on the same page about how to get the most out of technology, and most importantly, stay safer online.
+A technology contract is a great way for your family to collaborate on rules for using devices and accessing the internet.
+It can help make sure the whole family is on the same page about how to get the most out of technology, and — most importantly — how to stay safer online.
 You can download Bark’s Technology Contract here.

 Here are a few tips for using a technology contract with your family.

-Set the ground rules
+Set the Ground Rules